M J Bridge

 In pairs it would be poor bridge to bid such a game contract -

 Vulnerable you will score 620 in 4♠ whilst your opponents score 170 for 3♠ + 1, a gain of 450 and 10 imps four times out of ten.
 On the other six occasions you will score -

 In either case it is significantly less than 50%.

 Similarly, in pairs a penalty double of a vulnerable 2♠ bid is good bridge if you are going to take the contract down more than half the time -

 But at teams, such a double would be suicidal To give your opponents 670 instead of 110 is 11 imps, and that can swing a whole match.
 In fact the probability of taking it down needs to be around 80% before you even consider such a bid.

-So at pairs you will usually strive to make an extra overtrick, or to hold your opponents to one less than the norm, in the search for that ‘top’.
+So at pairs you will usually take a risk (50% chance or better) to make an extra overtrick, or to hold your opponents to one less than the norm, in the search for that ‘top’,

 Conversely, if most of your bridge is played at teams scoring then you might prefer to choose methods which occasionally lose accuracy in the part-

 And, just as an afterthought, if you have not tried teams play give it a try -